Distribution Steering for Discrete-Time Uncertain Ensemble Systems: A numerical example

-In this section, we provide numerical examples to demonstrate the proposed approach to solve ensemble distribution problems.

-For each example, we first simulate the discrete-time Liouville control problem, where an infinite number of agents is assumed, and the control inputs $u(k)$ are continuous functions.
+In this section, we provide a numerical example to demonstrate the proposed approach.
+We first simulate the discrete-time Liouville control problem, where an infinite number of agents is assumed, and the control inputs $u(k)$ are continuous functions.
 However, since $x(0)$ and $u(k)$ for all $k=0,1,\ldots, K$ are not assumed to fall within an exponential family (e.g., Gaussian), the probability density function of $x(k)$ for $k = 1, \ldots, K$ does not always have an analytic form.
 This makes comparing the results using our algorithm to the desired distribution a difficult task.
-To validate the performance of the proposed algorithm, we simulate controlling a large group of $2,000$ agents, based on the results of the Liouville control problem.
+To validate the performance of the proposed algorithm, we simulated a large group of $5000$ agents, based on the results of the Liouville control problem.
 The solution is a sufficiently fine discrete distribution, which makes it possible to compare it to the desired continuous distribution.
+We simulate a steering problem in four steps ($K=4$) where the system parameter follows a Laplace distribution.
+The initial density is chosen as $ \chi_{0}(x) = \frac{1}{\sqrt{2\pi}}e^{\frac{x ^{2}}{2}}. $ The terminal density function is specified as a multi-modal density which is a mixture of two Gaussian densities as follows